ByteBrewer1/Dish_Directory/README.md

 A recipe web application based not only on a list of recipes with ingredients but a database created by food lovers, for food lovers.
 Search through thousands of the best recipes worldwide and find what you're looking for without leaving your daily routine Give it a go!

 ## Development
-To contribute to the development of the DE Project tool, you can fork the repository and make changes as necessary.
+To contribute to the development of the Project, you can fork the repository and make changes as necessary.
 Please ensure that any changes are thoroughly tested before submitting a pull request.

 ## License
 This program is released under the MIT License.
 See LICENSE.txt for more information.